 The Excel LCM function returns the least common multiple of integers.
 The least common multiple is the smallest positive integer that is a multiple of all supplied numbers.
 For example, =LCM(25,40) returns 200.

-Use the LCM function when you want to calculate the least common multiple of integers.
-The least common multiple is the smallest positive integer that is a multiple of all of the numbers supplied as arguments.
-A common use of the LCM function is to add fractions that have different denominators.
+The LCM function returns the least common multiple of two or more numbers.
+The least common multiple is the smallest positive integer that is a multiple of all numbers supplied.
+Least common multiple is also known as the "least common denominator", and the "lowest common denominator".

 The Excel GCD function returns the greatest common divisor of two or more integers.
 The greatest common divisor is the largest integer that goes into all supplied numbers without a remainder.
 For example, =GCD(60,36) returns 12.